VCF Recovery Models

 In this post I will cover the deployment and initial configuration of the VMware Cloud Builder appliance, ingestion of the deployment parameters file, and environment validation.

-In this post I will cover the initial environment prerequisites required before you can deploy your VMware Validated Design SDDC with Cloud Builder.
-These fall into 5 key areas:
+In this post I will cover generating the required SSL certificates for deploying this VMware Validated Design with VMware Cloud Builder.